PCRedHot/hku_guide/README.md

 # hku_guide

-HKU Guide Application for HKU user
+> A Guiding Mobile Application for HKU User

 This is a application project for the HKU Course COMP3330